 Further, there's a distinction made within Black Magic between Curses and Destructive spells.
 Curses are almost uniformly seen as evil (though the really twisted stuff is exclusively used by demons).
 Destructive spells, on the other hand, are value-neutral, given that a large number of Shamanic (elemental) spells can accomplish the same result (Fireball, for instance, uses fire spirit, not Mazoku).

 The alchemy of the 2003 anime adaptation eventually turns out to be fueled by the death and suffering of those in Real Life Earth, and is implied to be behind the world wars.

 Arguably, Hiei's Dragon of the Darkness Flame technique in YuYu Hakusho.
 It falls under the category of hellfire, as it comes from the demon underworld.
 However, it only requires a sacrifice when the user is not strong enough to control it ("I suppose just my right arm will do,") and is used by Hiei to fight various enemies who have less-than-honorable intentions.

 The Yu-Gi-Oh! franchise has the Shadow games, which utilize dark magic and utilize rules for each game.

-More specifically, there's the Dark Magician (actually called the Black Magician in Japan), although it's unclear why the magic would be classified as evil.
-The Dark Magician was created through a noble cause, he only uses his own life energy, and his purpose is to defend the Pharoah.
+Also, there's the Dark Magician (actually called the Black Magician in Japan) and his extended family, all [Casting a Shadow Dark type Spellcasters]].
+Though the Dark Magician itself was created through a noble cause, only uses his own life energy, and his purpose is to defend the Pharoah.
 The card is also used by Yugi, the main protagonist, who isn't evil.